 - 1 set of Hebrew/English chumashim with Rashi – [new Artscroll version preferred]

-During the 2021-2022 academic year, the Yeshiva will be learning Masechet Rosh HaShana during Elul Zman, and perek Arvei Pesachim of Masechet Pesachim in Morning Shiur, after the chagim.
+During the 2022-2023 academic year, the Yeshiva will be learning Masechet Sukkah during Elul Zman, as well as during the 8:45 PM night slot.
+After the chagim, we will switch to Masechet Kiddushin for the morning seder.
 Each student will be required to purchase a regular Gemara after arriving here in Yeshiva.
 You may also choose to bring an Artscroll Gemara with you.
 They are cheaper to purchase in the US/Canada than here in Israel.

 In addition, each student should bring an Artscroll Chumash & Rashi (or Mikraot Gedolot) in order to do the mitzvah of “Shtayim Mikra v’Echad Targum”.

 Sefarim will be offered for sale at the Yeshiva on the first day of orientation.
 Periodically, a local sefarim seller will come to the Yeshiva as well.

 Please Note: DO NOT to bring electrical appliances with 110 voltage.
 Travel converters are generally not reliable for long periods of time and can cause electrical shorts.
 These appliances can be purchased here in Israel.